 Nigerian Universities Offering Electrical / Electronics Engineering

-If you’re searching for where to apply, below are universities that run solid Electrical / Electronics Engineering programs:
+If you’re confused on where to apply, below are Universities that run solid Electrical / Electronics Engineering programs:

 - University of Lagos (UNILAG)